 Share your written assessment and the written assessment and tally of votes by the College RPT Committee and Head, and with the Head’s assistance the DVF and the candidate.
 Let the candidates know they have five business days to submit to the department head an optional written response to the review by College RPT Committee and you.
 If a candidate response is submitted, you are to share it with the College RPT Committee and the Head, who subsequently shares it with the DVF.
 Finally, submit the dossier to the Provost by the deadline unless it is a positive reappointment, in which case your decision is final.

 At the university level, the Provost provides coordination of the review.
 If the University Reappointment, Promotion and Tenure Committee provides a written assessment upon the request of the provost, with the assistance of the dean and department head, the provost shares the assessment with all reviewers and the candidate in a timely fashion to permit an optional candidate response within five business days.
 Any response by the candidate to a University Reappointment, Promotion and Tenure Committee written assessment is submitted by the candidate to the department head who provides it to the department voting faculty and the dean, who shares it with the College Reappointment, Promotion and Tenure Committee and transmits it to the Provost, who shares it with the University Reappointment, Promotion and Tenure Committee.
 The Provost adds the assessment and response to the dossier prior to completion of the review.

 You may request an opportunity to present your college RPT standards and productivity expectations to the Provost.
 The Provost will provide opportunities for dialogue between the Provost and dean prior to the Provost’s final decision.

 In addition to the items mentioned above, FAQs are designed to help answer your questions.
-However, these may not answer all of your questions, so please contact Betsy Brown or Amy Jinnette for any additional information you need.
+However, these may not answer all of your questions, so please contact Katharine Stewart or Amy Jinnette for any additional information you need.